• Skip to primary navigation

 Decorate the Belgium Buns

-• Make the thick icing (it needs to be thick else it will run everywhere)
+• Make the thick icing by combining the icing sugar and water (it needs to be thick else it will run everywhere)

 • Have patience and add dollops of the icing and using a teaspoon tease the icing to the edge of each bun.